top of page

 But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.

-• Good and evil is discerned by walking in the Lord’s ways keeping his commandments, statutes, and judgements:
+• Good and evil is discerned by walking in Ahayah’s ways, keeping His commandments, statutes, and judgements:

 Eze 8:12